A generalization of photon sphere based on escape/capture cone: Explicit example III: Kerr spacetime

 Along the null geodesic, the following first-order differential equation holds~\cite{Carter:1968rr}: \ba \Sigma^2 r'^2=R, \ea where \ba R:=\left[E\left(r^2+a^2\right)-La\right]^2-\Delta\left[Q+(L-aE)^2\right]. \ea A spherical photon orbit with the radius $r_s$ satisfies $R|_{r=r_s}=0$ and $dR/dr|_{r=r_s}=0$, and these conditions are rewritten as \ba b&=& -\frac{r_s^3-3Mr_s^2+a^2r_s+Ma^2}{a(r_s-M)}, \\ q&=& -\frac{r_s^3 \left(r_s^3-6Mr_s^2+9M^2r_s-4a^2M\right)}{a^2\left(r_s-M\right)^2}. \ea Equations~\eqref{bSPO} and \eqref{qSPO} give the relation between $b$ and $q$ via a parameter $r_s$ that is satisfied by various spherical photon orbits.

 Next, consider null geodesics asymptoting to spherical photon orbits in the future ($t\to \infty$).
 These null geodesics correspond to the boundary of the escape cone at a point on these null geodesics.
 Since $b$ and $q$ of these null geodesics are the same as those of corresponding spherical photon orbits, the same relation of Eqs.~\eqref{bSPO} and \eqref{qSPO} holds.
 By substituting Eqs.~\eqref{bSPO} and \eqref{qSPO} into Eqs.~\eqref{sinxi} and \eqref{coseta}, we obtain the relation between $\sin\xi$ and $\cos\eta$ as parametrized by $r_s$, and this relation gives the boundary of the escape cone.
 However, since two values of $\xi$ give the same $\sin\xi$ in the range $0\le \xi\le \pi$, the obtained relation between $\xi$ and $\eta$ includes both the emission directions of photons that asymptote to the spherical photon orbits in the future ($t\to \infty$) and in the past ($t\to -\infty$).
 Therefore, we must select an appropriate boundary to specify the real escape cone.
-This can be done by several criteria: \begin{itemize} \item[(i)] The structures of the escape cones for a Schwarzschild spacetime are well known, and the escape cones change smoothly as the value of $a_*$ is increased; \item[(ii)] The escape cone is a smooth mapping with respect to the spatial positions; \item[(iii)] The boundary of the escape/capture cones must be smooth on the two-sphere of emission directions. \end{itemize} We have found that the formula of $\cos\xi$ that satisfies the above requirements is given by
+This can be done by several criteria: \begin{itemize} \item[(i)] The structures of the escape cones for a Schwarzschild spacetime are well known, and the escape cones change smoothly as the value of $a_*$ is increased; \item[(ii)] There exist continuous mappings from a spacetime point to a configuration of escape and capture cones; \item[(iii)] The boundary of the escape/capture cones must be smooth on the two-sphere of emission directions. \end{itemize} We have found that the formula of $\cos\xi$ that satisfies the above requirements is given by

 In fact, the function in the square root of Eq.~\eqref{cos-xi-for-appropriate-boundary} has the factor $(r_s-r)^2$, and hence, Eq.~\eqref{cos-xi-for-appropriate-boundary} gives an analytic formula with respect to $r_s$ for any fixed $r$ and $\theta$.
 The explicit formula is shown as Eq.~\eqref{yrs} with Eq.~\eqref{Def-hrs} in App.~\ref{Sec:Proof_convex-upward}.